bareos/bareos/docs/manuals/source/IntroductionAndTutorial/UpdatingBareos.rst

    pair: Bareos; Upgrade
    pair: Upgrade; Major

-In most cases, a Bareos major upgrade can be achieve by:
+In most cases, a Bareos major upgrade can be achieved by:

 - Add new major repository (subscription only)
 - Package upgrade of the distribution.